mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 Melna was overwhelmed with emotions that took the sum of her willpower to hide, but such willpower would be required to distract the fear of suspicion.
 She knew what she had to do, but for now she had to wait and plan as she listened to them talk.

-Fajro now had both listeners in and spoke to Liffa directly, "Now, you're currently passing by the stable orbit point.
+Fajro now had both listeners in and spoke to Liffa directly, "Now, you're about to pass by the stable orbit point.
 Can you describe what you see around you?"